JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 1. I Started to get https with NGINX

-2. Then I tried Caddy with some of my AI projects last year
+2. Then I tried **Caddy** with some of my AI projects last year

 The good thing with Caddy, is that it will work as long as you have a good `Caddyfile` written and the DNS records set properly.

+> http challenge will require portforwarding if you are behind a NAT, but with DNS Challenge we are good to go

 **What do I like about Caddy**